Free-Computer-Science/.github/CONTRIBUTING.md

       ![Reviewers section of GitHub's sidebar](https://user-images.githubusercontent.com/70952936/150647064-4fdd59d1-82a4-4f18-894d-0e43a5ee0ffb.jpg)

 ## Further Help
 Please let us know if you require any further help with any of the steps in this guide by creating an issue in the relevant repository.
 If you need help with creating an issue [GitHub has a guide on how to do so](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
-For questions not covered by this guide you can also join our [Discord](https://discord.com/invite/fbFCkYabZB).